ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2024-02-12.md

 David:

-- bringing togther OSGO and WMO
+- bringing togther OSGEO and WMO
-- Tom Kralidis from WMO ... could talk at ESGF F2F ... or to us
+- TODO: Tom Kralidis from WMO ... could talk at ESGF F2F ... or to us

 Charles:

-- PR to clisops merged
+- PR to clisops with `average_shape` operator merged
 - TODO: PR daops needs review